apache/whimsy/MACOSX.md

 Configure whimsy.local vhost
 ----------------------------

-**Note**: At the present time, LDAP authentication fails, apparently without writing any errors to any log.
-This is being debugged.

 Once again, Edit `/etc/apache2/httpd.conf` using sudo and your favorite text editor.

 Uncomment out the following lines: